OpenGammaProject/Open-Gamma-Detector/README.md

 ## Limitations and Ideas

 _Will contain: (Water-) Cooling SiPM?
+Shielding background radiation.
 Trying to do some gamma spectroscopy?
 Dual opamp stage for the pre-amp?
 This is where the fun begins._